PO-CES-EDGE/nodes7/README.md

+# DISCLAIMER
+This project is a fork of https://github.com/st-one-io/nodes7 with the main purpose of addressing two specific issues: the first issue being the limitation of only being able to write a maximum of 12 variables at the same time to the PLC and the second issue being the prevention of extra unintended connections being opened.
+More details about the code changes are available here: https://github.com/st-one-io/nodes7/pull/9.
+We hope to see our pull request merged in the main project in the future.

 # nodes7

 NodeS7 is a library that allows communication to S7-200/300/400/1200/1500 PLCs using the Siemens S7Communication protocol over ISO-on-TCP (RFC1006) or MPI/PPI/DP USB Adapters.